awsdocs/aws-cdk-guide/doc_source/multiple_languages.md

 ------
 #### [ Java ]

 Java's imports work differently from TypeScript's\.
 Each import statement imports either a single class name from a given package, or all classes defined in that package \(using `*`\)\.
-After importing, classes may be accessed using either the class name by itself or \(in case of name conflicts\) the *qualified* class name including its package\.
+Classes may be accessed using either the class name by itself if it has been imported, or the *qualified* class name including its package\.

 Packages are named like `software.amazon.awscdk.services.xxx` for AWS Construct Library packages \(the core module is `software.amazon.awscdk.core`\)\.
 The Maven group ID for AWS CDK packages is `software.amazon.awscdk`\.